 Research tracks

 Our research group has a strong expertise in urban mobility.
 The team analyses the behaviour of transport users and the barriers to adoption of sustainable transport modes.
-It assesses how new mobility measures (e.g. road pricing), technologies (e.g. information and communication technologies) and innovative business models (e.g. shared mobility, mobility as a service) impact the society, the industry, urban planning, social equity and public transport.
+It assesses how new mobility policies (e.g. pedestrianisation), technologies (e.g. digital mobility apps) and innovative business models (e.g. shared mobility, mobility as a service) and street transformation impact the society, the industry, urban planning, social equity and public transport.

 Mobilise also has extensive expertise in sustainable logistics, researching pathways to reduce externalities by avoiding transport operations (e.g. consolidation centres), creating awareness amongst stakeholders (e.g. external cost calculations), anticipating new technologies (e.g. electric road systems) and shift demand to more sustainable modes (e.g. cargobikes and intermodal transport).
 We have a focus on e-commerce, circular logistics, short supply chains, consolidation centres, last mile logistics, and inter- and synchro-modal transport).